-LIMITED COMPANY

-SHARE CAPITAL € 435,510,047.00

-HEAD OFFICE: PIAZZETTA ENRICO CUCCIA 1, MILAN, ITALY
+LIMITED COMPANY SHARE CAPITAL € 435,510,047.00 HEAD OFFICE: PIAZZETTA ENRICO CUCCIA 1, MILAN, ITALY www.mediobanca.com translation from the Italian original which remains the definitive version

 REGISTERED AS A BANK.
 PARENT COMPANY OF THE MEDIOBANCA BANKING GROUP.
 REGISTERED AS A BANKING GROUP